codebar/oxford/script-presentation.md

 ([Original template](https://github.com/codebar/barcelona/blob/master/processes/workshops-preparation/script-presentation.md) by Codebar Barcelona)

 “Welcome everyone,
-I am Gaetano, I am a junior software engineer and one of the organizers of Codebar Oxford.
-I am sharing this volunteer experience with Suwanna, Connie and Mel.
-This evening your host will be Suwanna and me.
+I am ___, I am a ____ and one of the organizers of Codebar Oxford.
+I am sharing this volunteer experience with Gaetano, Suwanna, Connie and Mel.
+This evening your host will be ___ and me.

-I can see we have new members today, ___ .
+I can see we have new members today, ____ .
 Welcome!

 I just want to introduce Codebar, who we are, and what we would love to achieve.
 Codebar is a UK-based charity.
 We now have chapters all across the world.
 The mission of codebar is to help underrepresented groups learn to program in a safe and collaborative environment.
 For this reason, we want to thank the coaches, and each individual student.